top of page

 Paracas

-The Nazca drew geoglyphs and lines across the surrounding deserts and hills; stylized drawings of animals, plants, and human beings, or simple lines connecting sacred sites or pointing to water sources.
-Their exact purpose is disputed, but most believe that they were designed to be walked along as part of religious rites and processions.
-These were made by removing the oxidized darker desert surface and revealing the lighter color underneath.
-Most designs are only visible from the air, but some were made on hillsides and so are visible from the ground.
+The Nazca created geoglyphs and lines across the desert and hills, depicting animals, plants, humans, and connecting sacred sites or water sources.
+Their purpose remains disputed, but they likely served religious processions and rites, often walked upon.
+These designs involved removing the oxidized desert surface to reveal lighter-colored soil.
+While most are visible only from the air, some were created on hillsides, visible from the ground.